 How to Apply:

 All applications for honours courses via the Semester in Amsterdam Programme should be sent directly to semesterinamsterdam@vu.nl.
-Please make sure to include a motivation letter of approximately 500 - 1000 words describing your main motivation for choosing each specific course.
+Motivation letters should be approximately 500 - 1000 words and describe your main motivation for choosing each specific course.
 If you are interested in more than one course, you must submit a motivation letter for each course. **If you submit one letter for multiple courses, your application will not be considered.

 -